 - Identify and represent proportional relationships between quantities.
 (Grade 7) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 - Visual displays and summary statistics of two-variable data condense the information in data sets into usable knowledge.
 (Grade 8) Details...
 View more aligned curriculum...
-Give feedback on this alignment...
+Do you agree with this alignment?
 Thanks for your feedback!

 Each group needs:

 - Bottle of glue (8 oz., serving as a weight)